Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

 Introduction
 ------------

-This guide will walk you through the configuration of Linux to use FIDO Universal 2nd Factor, i.e. FIDO U2F with ``libpam-u2f`` and Nitrokey FIDO2.
+This guide will walk you through the configuration of Linux to use FIDO Universal 2nd Factor, i.e. FIDO U2F with ``libpam-u2f`` and compatible Nitrokeys.

 If you want to login to you computer using `Nitrokey Pro 2, <https://shop.nitrokey.com/shop/product/nk-pro-2-nitrokey-pro-2-3>`__ `Nitrokey Storage